 Unless your company is closely related to IT or has a constant need for it, hiring an in-house team can get expensive.
 You’ll have to go through a slow hiring process, provide training, and offer costly employee benefits.

-Contracted IT teams are far more efficient.
+Contracted IT teams, like the one from ITP are far more efficient.
 Not only do you not need to provide them with training, facilities, and benefits, but they already have a team and infrastructure in place to get started on day one.

 Plus, if you’re on a budget, you can hire offshore IT companies willing to work for far less than what’s available in the US.
 Just be aware that their services might be lower quality as well.